 - It is the student’s responsibility to check marked assignments upon return.
-Students are expected to raise with the tutor any queries about their mark as soon as possible but no later than two weeks after their release back to the students.
+Students are expected to raise with the teaching associate any queries about their mark as soon as possible but no later than 10 working days after their release back to the students.

-- If the matter remains unresolved after discussing it with the tutor, the student must take it to the Unit Lecturer of the relevant campus.
+- If the matter remains unresolved after discussing it with the teaching associate, the student must take it to the Unit Lecturer of the relevant campus.

 - In consultation with the Chief Examiner, the Unit Lecturer will attempt to resolve the issue directly with the student.
-If after discussing the issue with the Unit Lecturer of the relevant campus, the student still believes that there is an error in the marking of his/her assignment, the student may then proceed directly with a request for a re-mark.
+If after discussing the issue with the Unit Lecturer of the relevant campus, the student still believes that there is an error in the marking of his/her assignment, the student may then proceed directly with a request for a re-mark due to error.